Pathology Collection Information Kit

 It is company policy to provide company vehicles for company purposes; however, from time to time or in particular areas and regions, pathology collectors may be asked to use their personal car on company business.
 This would generally be for domiciliary visits or to provide relief.
 The company provides a vehicle allowance to cover the reimbursement of cost for this; however, it will be a requirement that staff who do use their car have appropriate motor vehicle insurance.

-Employment rate: From $23.6343 per hour depending on service and experience.
+Pathology Aide starting rate: From $25.91 per hour depending on service and experience

 You may be required to work in a variety of rooms within the area with shifts starting no earlier than 6.00 am and finishing no later than 7.00 pm, with the exception of hospital-based staff who will be rostered according to the hospital's needs.